 Analysis: Biogen Alzheimer's drug slow to take off as U.S. Medicare wrestles with coverage

-July 21 (Reuters) - U.S. hospitals that were expected to be early adopters of Biogen’s (BIIB.O) Alzheimer’s drug have treated only a handful of patients since its early June approval as they wait for the first payments from the government’s Medicare program for people aged 65 and older.
+(Reuters) - U.S. hospitals that were expected to be early adopters of Biogen's Alzheimer's drug have treated only a handful of patients since its early June approval as they wait for the first payments from the government's Medicare program for people aged 65 and older.

 Some prominent doctors, hospitals and health insurers have criticized the FDA decision and said they will not offer the drug.
 The agency itself has invited an outside investigation into its decision-making process.